trumpfheller/trumpfheller.github.io/python/listComprehension.md

 ---

 ## List with a comprehension
-- creating lists in a shorter way.
+- creating lists in a shorter way by incorporating the for/in iteration
-- create new lists based on sequences or ranges.
-- create a list based on a range or based on the contents of a list, a tuple, a string or any other Python sequence.
 - The syntax tries to copy how you would express these concepts with natural language.
+- there are no tuple comprehensions, only mutables types can comprehend

 **Syntax**

 ```